skrodahl/NewTon/README.md

 Double Bracket Darts tournament.

-Download the files `tournament.html`, `styles.css` and all files ending with `.js` and save to a folder on your computer.
+Download all the files and save them to a folder on your computer.
-Double-click on `index.html` and the web app is running.
+Double-click on `tournament.html` and the web app is running.

 Completely self-contained.
 Saving tournaments and their states makes it resilient to browser/computer crashes.
 Tournaments are saved as JSON in your computer's Downloads folder.